 10) Laurie Kaman, relative to a parking citation issued at Will Rogers Polo Grounds in Will Rogers State Historic Park.
+Referred to General Manager.

 11) Fifteen residents, relative to the Department operating the Greek Theatre as an open venue.

 12) David Tate, relative to providing a youth enrichment program in the South Bay area through the Department.